Jared284/security-portfolio/labs/ssh-bruteforce-detection/05-attacks-and-simulation/README.md

 ## Scenario 5 – SSH Brute Force Attack Simulation

-To simulate a brute-force attack, repeated SSH login attempts were made against the exposed server using invalid credentials.
+To simulate a brute-force attack, repeated SSH login attempts were made against the exposed EC2 instance using invalid credentials.

-Observed behavior:

-- multiple failed login attempts
-- repeated authentication failures from the same IP
-- rapid succession of login attempts
+### Attack Execution

+    ssh fakeuser@52.204.131.152

+### Result

+The connection to the server was successfully established, but authentication failed:

+- `Permission denied (publickey)` indicates that the server is configured to only allow key-based authentication
+- No valid private key was provided for the attempted user
+- The login attempt was rejected without granting shell access

 ### Evidence

-The following screenshot shows a failed SSH login attempt using invalid credentials:
+The screenshot below shows a failed SSH authentication attempt from the attacker machine:

 ![SSH Failed Login Attempt](01-ssh-failed-login.png)

+### Security Insight

+This behavior demonstrates:

+- the server is reachable over port 22 (SSH exposed)
+- authentication is enforced via public key (stronger than password-based auth)
+- failed login attempts are generated and logged for detection

+### Detection Relevance

+Each failed login attempt generates entries in:

+    /var/log/auth.log

+These logs can be used to detect:

+- repeated login attempts from the same IP
+- brute-force patterns (high frequency failures)
+- unauthorized access attempts

 ---